sarisabban/SinfNet/README.md

 Your images should be in *./dataset/Train*.
 It is best to stick to this structure with these names exactly, otherwise you will have to change these path names within each relevant script, so stick to these names and keep it simple.

-If you would like to augment the images use the following command:

-`python SinfNet.py --augment NUMBER` example `python SinfNet.py -a 10`

 If you would like to augment the images that have object detection annotations use the following command:

 `python SinfNet.py --augment_object NUMBER INPUT_FORMAT OUTPUT_FORMAT` example `python SinfNet.py -ao 10 txt xml`